6 Reasons to Pursue a Career in Nursing

 One of the main reasons people become nurses is to help others and leave a positive impact.
 Nurses make a difference every day by instructing, examining, and caring for patients.

 The COVID-19 crisis has brought to light just how much we truly rely on nurses and what they do for us.
 Often deemed unsung heroes, nurses continually go out of their way to protect communities, care for those who are sick or injured, and risk their lives to save others.
 Even without a pandemic, nurses are essential to society.

-If you want to amplify your impact as a nurse even further, you might consider becoming a travel nurse and working in countries that need nurses the most.
+You can amplify your impact even more by volunteering in areas that need nurses the most.
 According to WHO, 89% of the global nursing shortage is concentrated in lower-income countries.

 4. You Can Help Lead the Telemedicine Movement